This guide was originally prepared by student fellow Isaac Alter in 2018. It was updated in March 2023 by student fellow Audrey Thibert.

-More than 50 international studies have found that certain types of media coverage can increase the likelihood of suicide for some individuals.
+More than 50 international studies have found that certain types of media coverage can increase the likelihood of suicide contagion, the phenomenon of increased suicide rates after a publicized death by suicide or suicide attempt.
 Headlines, language, images and even the decision to report on suicide can all have an impact on individuals and the general public.
 Here we’ve gathered the best resources for journalists and other communicators on covering suicide responsibly.

 American Foundation for Suicide Prevention